Flo-R1der/My_Smart-Home_stuff/README.md

 I'm sharing my stuff that accumulated over the past months and years.
 This includes the following things:

 1. **[Custom flexible Notification](Custom-flexible-Notification)**
-   A Home Assistant blueprint, creating a script to manage [Mobile Notifications](https://companion.home-assistant.io/docs/notifications/notifications-basic) for the Home Assistant Companion App in order to distribute your push-notifications, based on:
+   A Home Assistant script blueprint to manage [Mobile Notifications](https://companion.home-assistant.io/docs/notifications/notifications-basic) for the Companion App in order to distribute your push-notifications, based on:
    - zones the selected device is in
    - an input-switch to turn off notifications temporary